attractivechaos/kann/doc/01user.md

 multiple input nodes, we cannot use `kann_train_fnn1()` for training.
-We are not providing a `kann_train_fnn1()` like API because converting all time series data to vectors may take too much memory (for example, converting text to vectors at the character level makes input 1000 times larger).
+We are not providing a `kann_train_fnn1()` like API because converting all time series data to vectors may take too much memory (for example, converting text to vectors at the character level makes the input 1000 times larger).
 We tried a callback-based API in an older version of KANN, but found it is confusing to use and is not flexible enough.